 Reasons you might not have to pay your debt

-Reasons why you may not have to repay a debt include if you have a defence, if you receive payments from Centrelink or Workcover, if the debt is old or if you are, or may become, bankrupt.
+Find out why you may not have to repay a debt.
+This could be because you have a defence, you receive payments from Centrelink or Workcover, or the debt is old.

 You may not have to pay a debt for a number of reasons: